Telecommunications in Nauru: Radio and television

 As of 1998, there was 1 FM station, and no shortwave or AM stations.
 The FM station, Radio Nauru FM 105, is owned by the government.
 In 1997, there were 7,000 radios.

 As of that year, there were 500 television sets.
 There are two television stations.
 One station is government-owned Nauru Television and mainly rebroadcasts British Broadcasting Corporation, the Australian Broadcasting Corporation and Television New Zealand, while the other is a private sports network.

 Internet

 The country's ccTLD is .nr.
 Internet service in the country is provided by CenPacNet.
 Domains must be paid, and can be ordered from CenPacNet.
 The original configuration of the .nr TLD domain was performed by Shaun Moran of Australian ComTech Communications in 1998 as part of the first Internet connectivity on the island.
 There was a lengthy process with IANA to get the .nr domain approved and assigned at the time.
 The setup of .nr was done in 2002.

 Internet censorship

 In 2015, the Nauruan government blocked websites including Facebook as part of a crackdown on Internet pornography, especially child pornography.
-Opposition MP Matthew Batsiua has said that the Facebook ban is actually intended to stifle criticism of the government.
+Opposition MP Mathew Batsiua has said that the Facebook ban is actually intended to stifle criticism of the government.
 The ban has now been lifted as of 2018.